-The Central Bank will not begin its review process until a substantially complete application has been received.
+The Central Bank will not begin its review process until a complete application has been received.
 All reasonable steps must be taken by the applicant to ensure that the information provided to the Central Bank in support of the authorisation application is accurate and complete.

-The applicant should liaise with the authorisation team to discuss how the application is to be submitted.
+The applicant should liaise with the Central Bank to discuss how the application is to be submitted.

-If an applicant makes material changes to its application, it should withdraw its original application and submit a revised application incorporating all of the changes.
+If an applicant makes material changes to its application, it should submit a revised application incorporating all of the changes.